Freetz/freetz/make/README.md

      - [Deprecated?](../docs/make/avm-rules.md#deprecated)

   * **<u>Cpmaccfg CGI 1.0</u><a id='cpmaccfg'></a>**<br>
     Configuration front-end to cpmaccfg This frontend shows the current settings of the LAN ports and gives a very simple way to set VLAN, portmode and WLAN assigment.
-Additional to this, you can set IP addresses for the VLAN
+Additional to this, you can set IP addresses for the VLAN interfaces eth0-eth3 if needed.

   * **[dnsd-cgi](../docs/make/dnsd-cgi.md)<a id='dnsd'></a>**<br>
     WebIF for dnsd (busybox applet)